-Ian had already had a taste of what he was in store for when he accompanied his wife Linda on her first Kashgar buying trip in 2000 to southeast Asia.
-In 2001 he was convinced to leave his successful career in hotel and bar development and management to join Bernard and Linda in the family business for good, and so the Kashgar team was complete.
+Ian had already had a taste of what he was in store for when he accompanied Linda on her first Kashgar buying trip in 2000 to southeast Asia.
+In 2001 he was convinced to leave his career in bar development and management to join Bernie and Linda in the family business for good, and so the Kashgar team was complete.

 Often the "voice of reason" in what might otherwise be a very haphazard production, Ian takes care of the business side of the company but has had to dodge opium traders along the Burmese border more than once while out on the road, quite literally risk life and limb alongside Linda to source exotic and unusual pieces for the Kashgar collection.